 TOTALLY SPOILER-FREE (unless you haven’t read The Hunger Games, in which case, yeah, there are loads of spoilers here).

 10 of 10: You couldn’t ask for a better follow-up to The Hunger Games.
 There is no middle-of-the-trilogy slump here.
-I’d say Catching Fire was even better than the first book, incredible as that is.
+I’d say the Catching Fire book was even better than the first book, incredible as that is.

 For me, the sign of a really really good book is when I periodically have to leap off the couch, throw the book aside, and scream to the empty house, “OH MY WORD!
 This book is so so so good!”
 I must have done that twenty-five times yesterday, which I’m sure delighted Bart as he was trying to study.